knocklabs/docs/pages/getting-started/example-app.md

 ## Introduction

 The Knock example app is a simple collaboration product where users can create assets and collaborate on them with comments.
 It includes a number of common notification use cases such as batching high-frequency notifications, managing notification preferences on behalf of users, and mapping a resource to a Slack channel.
 Here's a brief overview of the model of the Knock example app.
 The app has Users which belong to Workspaces.
 Each workspace has a number of Projects, which contain Assets.
 Users upload assets to projects, and then leave Comments on those assets to collaborate with their workspace members.

+The example app uses Knock to power its notifications 😁.
+As you explore the app, you'll find its using Knock to support the following features:

 1. Send a welcome email when a user signs up (includes how to identify users on Knock)
 2. Display notifications to users in-app with Knock's real-time feed